Amazon SQS

 Field Description

-AWS Account ID?
-The 12-digit AWS Account ID to be used for IAM role assumption.
-This is the account where the solace-mi-workload-role exists.
+AWS Account ID The 12-digit AWS Account ID to be used for IAM role assumption.
+This must be the account where the solace-mi-workload-role exists.

 Session Name

-The session name to use for the assumed role session (defaults to solace-mi-workload-session if not provided)
+The name to use for the assumed role session (defaults to solace-mi-workload-session if not provided)

 External ID